dwradcliffe/dwradcliffe.github.com/_posts/2014-10-16-testing-tls-fallback.md

     Protocol  : TLSv1.1
     Cipher    : ECDHE-RSA-AES128-SHA

-The connection is successfull even though we attempted a 'fallback' connection.
+The connection is successful even though we attempted a 'fallback' connection.